Azoot/Hangman/README.md

 After the game ends, you will be notified whether you won or lost.

 ## Customization
--You can customize the list of words in the WORDS variable at the beginning of the script.
+- You can customize the list of words in the WORDS variable at the beginning of the script.
 This variable is used for testing short words.

--You can change the initial secret word by modifying the WORDSy variable, which is used to test words with space separators.
+- You can change the initial secret word by modifying the WORDSy variable, which is used to test words with space separators.

 ## Additional Scripts